entando/entando-docs/vuepress/docs/v7.1/docs/curate/troubleshooting-guide.md

 Currently the Entando Component Manager logs are only available in Kubernetes through Openshift dashboards or CLI tools like K9s and kubectl.

 ### Solution
-If your Entando cluster has more than one Entando App custom resource, find the component manager in question using the Entando App name and namespace where the app has been deployed.
-Assuming you have a single Entando App named `quickstart` and your cluster namespace is called `YOUR-NAMESPACE`, retrieve the component manager logs using this command:
+If your Entando cluster has more than one Entando App custom resource, find the component manager in question using the EntandoApp name in the namespace where the app has been deployed.
+Assuming you have a single EntandoApp named `quickstart`, retrieve the component manager logs using this command:
 ```
-kubectl logs -f deployment/quickstart-server-deployment --namespace YOUR-NAMESPACE -c de-container
+ent k logs -f deployment/quickstart-deployment
 ```
 Note the `-f` flag is optional and used to follow the logs for debugging purposes.